ktrujillo52/Bitcoin-price-forecast/README.md

 # Bitcoin-price-forecast
 2 Hidden Markov Models are used to guide Monte Carlo simulation.
-The data is analyzed with Principal Component analysis and Hierarchical Clustering.
+The data is analyzed with Principal Component Analysis and Hierarchical Clustering.
 The best forecast will be the nearest-neighbor of 'bitcoin.csv', or the input data, from the Hierarchical Clustering analysis.
 ## Requirements
 Python
 ## Usage